nf-core/coproid/README.md

 ## Citing

-coproID has been published in [peerJ](https://peerj.com/articles/9001), the bibtex citation is available below:
+coproID has been published in [peerJ](https://peerj.com/articles/9001).
+The bibtex citation is available below:

 ```bibtex
 @article{borry_coproid_2020,